minio/minio-go/docs/API.md

 ```

 <a name="SetBucketNotification"></a>
-### GetBucketNotification(bucketName string, bucketNotification BucketNotification) error
+### SetBucketNotification(bucketName string, bucketNotification BucketNotification) error

-Set a new bucket notification on a bucket
+Set a new bucket notification on a bucket.

 __Parameters__